yuce/hazelcast-nodejs-client/README.md

 ### Hazelcast

 Hazelcast Node.js client requires a working Hazelcast cluster to run.
-This cluster handles the storage and manipulation of the user data.
+This cluster handles the storage and manipulation of the user data...

 A Hazelcast cluster consists of one or more cluster members.
 These members generally run on multiple virtual or physical machines and are connected to each other via the network.
 Any data put on the cluster is partitioned to